broadinstitute/gnomad-blog/content/changelog/2025-03-known-disease-associated-tandem-repeat-pages.md

 order: 1
 ---

-We have updated the [gnomAD TR pages](https://gnomad.broadinstitute.org/short-tandem-repeats?dataset=gnomad_r4) by
+We have updated the [gnomAD TR pages](https://gnomad.broadinstitute.org/short-tandem-repeats?dataset=gnomad_r4) by:
-- adding 9 recently discovered disease-associated TR loci
+- Adding 9 recently discovered disease-associated TR loci
-- introducing a "Color by" feature to the allele size histograms which allows users to see basic genotype quality scores derived from either manual review of read visualizations or from ExpansionHunter confidence intervals
+- Introducing a "Color by" feature to the allele size histograms which allows users to see basic genotype quality scores derived from either manual review of read visualizations or from ExpansionHunter confidence intervals
-- removing all PCR-plus samples and samples with 100bp reads
+- Removing all PCR-plus samples and samples with 100bp reads
-- other minor changes
+- Other minor changes (described below)

 <!-- end_excerpt -->